In May 2018, the laws surrounding data protection changed and the General Data Protection Regulation (GDPR) came into effect.

 GDPR will ensure data is protected and will give individuals more control over their data, however this means schools will have greater accountability for the data:

-Information Commissioner's Office - GDPR Guide for Schools
+web15px Information Commissioner's Office - GDPR in Schools, Universities and Colleges

-The documents below contain all of the relevant GDPR information for parents/carers.
+The documents below contain all of the privacy information for parents/carers, students, and other contacts: